 Unlike Kissimmee, International Drive is not a city but the main route through Orlando that cuts by all the major attractions, including Universal Studios, Walt Disney World, and more.

-This is the main tourist strip for visitors to Orlando, and as such, you’ll find an extensive range of accommodation and amenities with all budgets catered for.
+This is the main tourist strip for visitors to Orlando, and as such, you’ll find an extensive range of accommodations and amenities with all budgets catered for.

 The distance from Orlando International Airport (MCO) to International Drive depends on where you’re staying on this thoroughfare; however, in most cases, you’ll be looking at between 15 and 20 miles which takes between 25 and 40 minutes depending on traffic.